gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ## Feature: Declare the roles of component model elements

+### Story: Configure the source sets of a component in the component definition

+This story moves definition and configuration of the source sets for a component to live with the other component configuration.

+1. Allow a component's source sets to be defined as part of the component definition:
+    - Replace `ComponentSpec.getSource()` with a `getSources()` method return a `FunctionalSourceSet`.
+This should be the same instance that is added to the `project.sources { ... }` container.
+    - Add a `ComponentSpec.source(Action<? super FunctionalSourceSet>)` method.
+    - Change `ComponentModelBasePlugin.createLanguageSourceSets` to add source sets via the component's source container rather than the project's source container.
+    - This step allows configuration via `component.source { ... }`.
+1. Review samples to make use of this.

+#### Example DSL

+    nativeRuntime
+        libraries {
+            mylib {
+                sources {
+                    c {
+                        lib libraries.otherlib
+                    }
+                    cpp {
+                        include '**/*.CC'
+                    }
+                }
+            }
+        }
+    }

+    // Can also reach source sets via project.sources sources {
+        mylib { ... }
+    }

+#### Open issues

+- Merge `ProjectSourceSet` and `FunctionalSourceSet` into a more general `CompositeSourceSet`.
+- Flatten out all source sets into `project.sources`.
+Would need to use something other than a named domain object container.
+- Change `ComponentModelBasePlugin.createLanguageSourceSets` to a model rule
+    - This means that source sets will not be created eagerly, which means that access to sources {} will need to be in a model block, or via ComponentSpec.sources()
+    - In order for this to work, we need to be able to reference other model elements in a DSL model rule

 ### Story: Plugin statically declares roles for the binaries of a component